skit-ai/phone-number-entity-dataset/datasheet.md

 Q15) What (other) tasks could the dataset be used for ?

 Ans.
-The `two-turns` dataset can be used to evaluate how system performance is impacted by chunking of phone number entities across turns.
+The `two-turns` track can be used to evaluate how system performance is impacted by chunking of phone number entities across turns.

 ## Distribution and Maintenance

 Q16) Will the dataset be distributed under a copyright or other intellectual property (IP) license ?

 Ans.
-This dataset is being distributed under `CC BY NC` license as mentioned in the readme.
+This dataset is being distributed under a [CC BY NC license](https://creativecommons.org/licenses/by-nc/4.0/).

 Q17) Who will be maintaining the dataset ?

 Ans.
 The research team at Skit will be maintaining the dataset.
-They can be contacted by sending an email at "ml-research@skit.ai".
+They can be contacted by sending an email to ml-research@skit.ai.

 Q18) Will the dataset be updated in the future (e.g., to correct labelling errors, add new instances, delete instances) ?

 Ans.
 Incase there are errors, we will try to collate and share an updated version every 3 months.
-We may also add more instances to the dataset - to make it more robust.
+We also plan to add more instances and variations to the dataset - to make it more robust.